Blog

 Fukuoka cityscape

-Fukuoka, the largest city in Kyushu.
-A unique music culture has taken root, centered in the Tenjin and Daimyo areas
+Fukuoka, Kyushu's largest city.
+A unique musical culture has taken root, centered around the Tenjin and Daimyo areas.

 To be honest, I have no experience playing in a band in Fukuoka.

-However, my respect for Fukuoka's music scene runs deep.
-In the late 1970s, mentai rock was born from "Oyako-Kodo" (Parent-Defying Street) in Tenjin — bands like Sun House, Sheena & the Rokkets, THE MODS, and The Roosters.
-I'm of the generation that witnessed in real time the impact when these raw and intense bands charged into Tokyo.
-That wild energy still flows in the roots of Fukuoka's music scene today.
+But my respect for Fukuoka's music scene runs deep.
+In the late 1970s, mentai rock was born from Tenjin's "Oyako-koh Street" — bands like Sun House, Sheena & the Rokkets, THE MODS, and The Roosters.
+I'm of a generation that witnessed firsthand the impact they made when they charged into Tokyo.
+That raw, fierce energy still flows through the roots of Fukuoka's music scene today.

-It's fair to say that Fukuoka is "one of the origins of Japanese rock."
-If you're looking for band members in such a city, this article should be helpful.
+It's fair to say Fukuoka is "one of the birthplaces of Japanese rock."
+If you're looking for band members in such a city, this article should prove useful.

 5 Ways to Find Band Members in Fukuoka